Emergency Lighting Fixtures – What you need to know in 5 minutes

 In this case, when using a central battery system, the luminaries will be called slaves because their function depends on another source of emergency power.

-The British Standard BS EN 60598-2-22 identified the slave emergency lighting fixtures as follows “luminaire for maintained or non-maintained operation which is energized from a central emergency power system that is not contained within the luminaire.”
+The British Standard BS EN 60598-2-22 identified the slave emergency lighting fixtures as follows: “luminaire for maintained or non-maintained operation which is energized from a central emergency power system that is not contained within the luminaire.”

 What does the slave emergency lighting fixture contain?

-Usually, in the big projects, there’s a separate room contains these central battery system units, and mostly this room will be located on the basement floor and is called the battery room.
+Usually, in the big projects, there’s a separate room that contains these central battery system units, and mostly this room will be located on the basement floor and is called the battery room.

 What are the advantages & disadvantages of the self-contained and central battery systems?